 I’ve heard that some services are not approved.
 Why is that?

 Services must be medically necessary.
 Some procedures – for example, surgeries for cosmetic reasons – have to be approved before the surgery.
-If surgery is not medically necessary, Medicaid will not pay for it.
-Medicaid also does not pay for experimental treatments or treatments not covered by Medicare.
+If surgery is not medically necessary, Health First Colorado will not pay for it.
+Health First Colorado also does not pay for experimental treatments or treatments not covered by Medicare.

 How do I find out if my surgery can be approved?